Two men arrested under Official Secrets Act - Met Police

 The man has not been named - but the Sunday Times said he had lived in China for a period.

-Conservative MP Alicia Kearns declined to comment, adding: "While I recognise the public interest, we all have a duty to ensure any work of the authorities is not jeopardised."
+Conservative MP Alicia Kearns said she was aware of the paper's report but declined to comment, adding: "While I recognise the public interest, we all have a duty to ensure any work of the authorities is not jeopardised."

+Reacting to the arrests,Conservative MP Iain Duncan Smith said it was "time for us to recognise the deepening threat that the CCP (Chinese Communist Party) under (President) Xi now pose".

+He also questioned the UK's approach to China, adding: "What price was Cleverly's kowtow visit to Beijing?"

-Reacting to the news, Tory MP Tim Loughton said: "This is yet further evidence of how far the tentacles of the Chinese Communist Party (CCP) reach into British institutions.
+Tory MP Tim Loughton said: "This is yet further evidence of how far the tentacles of the Chinese Communist Party (CCP) reach into British institutions.

 "Yet again the security of Parliament has potentially been compromised, reinforcing how we cannot view the CCP as anything other than a hostile foreign threat."